 NCC provides computer facilities and related resources to support its educational mission.
-It is the responsibility of the user to abide by the College guidelines as outlined below.
-Central to appropriate and responsible use is the stipulation that electronic communication and access shall be used in a manner consistent with the instructional, public service, research, and administrative objectives of the College and in accordance with contractual obligations and Academic Senate policies.
-All individuals have the responsibility to use computer resources in an effective, efficient, ethical, and legal manner.
+It is the responsibility of the user to abide by College guidelines as outlined below.
+Central to appropriate and responsible use is the stipulation that NCC data networks and computer resources shall be used in a manner consistent with the College policies; federal, state, and local laws; ADA guidelines; and contractual obligations.
 Computer facilities and related resources are intended for the sole use of College faculty, staff, students, and other authorized individuals.
-Such resources include host computer systems, personal/laptop computers and workstations, personal digital assistants (PDAs), communications networks, software, databases, and files.
+Such resources include but are not limited to host computer systems, personal/laptop computers and workstations, personal digital assistants (PDAs), data networks, software, databases, and files.